Does the right stretch film matter?

 Besides, stretch film of inferior quality can tear easily while wrapped around palleted products.
 A single film tear costs 15 euros on average.

 More often than not, low-quality stretch film also leads to unnecessarily high film consumption.
 On average, companies use 20 per cent more Load Security Film than actually needed for safe transport.
-This does not contribute to sustainable solutions, which is contrary to our objectives at AFP.
+This does not contribute to sustainable solutions, which is contrary to our objectives at Trioworld.

 Low-quality stretch film which initially looks like a cheap solution may turn out to be very expensive.